eryktr/design-patterns/README.md

 global status: visible or hidden.
 One can only iterate through the users in a chatroom, using special Iterator objects for the specific ChatRoom.
 The Iterator only caters for visible users.

+## Singleton
+This project consists of a singleton Logger class which caters for writing information to a file and a set of worker classes.
+The worker classess calculate a certain number of the harmonic series
+### H_n = 1 + 1/2 + 1/3 + 1/4 + ... + 1/n ###
+and then write information about their execution to a file, using the previously mentioned logger.